History of South Korea

-The history of South Korea formally begins with the Japanese surrender on 2 September 1945.
-Noting that, South Korea and North Korea are entirely different countries, despite still being the same people and on the same peninsula.
+The history of South Korea begins with the Japanese surrender on 2 September 1945.
+At that time, South Korea and North Korea were divided, despite being the same people and on the same peninsula.
+In 1950, the Korean War broke out.
+North Korea overran South Korea until US-led UN forces intervened.
+At the end of the war in 1953, the border between South and North remained largely similar.
+Tensions between the two sides continued.
+South Korea alternated between dictatorship and liberal democracy.
+It underwent substantial economic development.

 Background

-After losing the Pacific War in 1945, the Korean region, which was part of Japan's territory, was occupied by American and Soviet forces.
+After Japan's defeat in the Pacific War in 1945, the Korean region, which was part of Japan's territory, was occupied by American and Soviet forces.
 In 1948, with the end of the U.S. military government, South Korea declared its independence from Japan as the Republic of Korea.
 In 1952, when Japan approved the independence of the Korean region under the San Francisco Peace Treaty, it became a completely independent and sovereign nation under international law.
 The unconditional surrender of Japan led to the division of Korea into two occupation zones (similar to the four zones in Germany), with the United States administering the southern half of the peninsula and the Soviet Union administering the area north of the 38th parallel.
 This division was meant to be temporary (as was in Germany) and was first intended to return a unified Korea back to its people after the United States, United Kingdom, Soviet Union, and China could arrange a single government for the peninsula.